-The holidays and the upcoming new year are great opportunities to practice gratitude and enjoy quality time with the ones we love.
+The holidays and new year are great opportunities to practice gratitude and enjoy quality time with the ones we love.
 But they’re also opportunities that invite us to overindulge in sweets and treats while avoiding physical activity and other self-care routines.
 When that big holiday meal leaves you feeling lethargic, bloated and guilty this year, get back on track with this post-holiday detox plan.

-1) Drink lemon water
+1) Drink lemon water for after holiday detox

 Start your day the morning after that holiday meal with a warm glass of water and lemon.
 Lemon is a natural cleansing fruit and kickstarts your digestion and metabolism.
 Have a glass first thing in the morning before your morning coffee and breakfast.
 Make it a part of your morning routine even after the holiday season.